zarr-developers/s3fs/docs/source/index.rst

          endpoint_url='https://...'
       )

-It is also possible to set credentials through envrironment variables:
+It is also possible to set credentials through environment variables:

 .. code-block:: python